dwjoyce/pythonbook/chapters/Catching errors.rst

 Exercises
 ---------

 #.
-Add ``try``-``except`` blocks to your programs from chapter 8, printing out "That was not a number" when the user types in a non-number.
+Add ``try``-``except`` blocks to your programs from :ref:`chapter 8`, printing out "That was not a number" when the user types in a non-number.

 #.
 Write a program that takes two numbers, and divides one by the other.
 Print out a message when it tries to divide by zero using a ``try``-``except`` (the exception type is ``ZeroDivisionError``).

 #.
-Write a program called :file:`openfile.py` which asks the user for a filename, opens the file and prints out its contents, just like in chapter 20 on reading files.
+Write a program called :file:`openfile.py` which asks the user for a filename, opens the file and prints out its contents, just like in :ref:`chapter 20` on reading files.
 However, this time, if the file does not exist you should print out a suitable message such as "Sorry, that file does not exist".
 The error you need to trap is called ``FileNotFoundError``.

 Things to remember
 ------------------